Regularity of spectral stacks and discreteness of weight-hearts: Regular ring spectra

 In particular, the right-hand side is unbounded.
 But since $(\pi_0(R)/I)_f$ is regular, this implies that the $(\pi_0(R)/I)_f$-module

 is unbounded and hence so is $M\otimes_R \pi_0(R)/I$.
 In particular, $\pi_0(R)/I$ cannot be perfect as an $R$-module.

-Since the ideal $I$ is $G$-invariant, $\pi_0(R)/I$ admits a structure of a $G$-equivariant $R$-module.
-It follows from Proposition \ref{prop:compact generation of Mod_X} that $R$, with its canonical $G$-action, is a compact object of $\Qcoh(X)$, as it is $f^*$ applied to the trivial representation.
-If $X$ is homologically regular, $\pi_0(R)$ is then also a compact object in $\Qcoh(X)$.
-The same holds for $\pi_0(R)/I$, since it can be written as $\pi_0$ of the homotopy cofibre of a $G$-equivariant $R$-linear map $\varphi : \pi_0(R)^N \to \pi_0(R)$ (induced by a set of generators of $I$).
+Since the ideal $I$ is $G$-invariant, $\pi_0(R)/I$ comes as $p^*(M)$ for some $M \in \Qcoh(X)$.
+It follows from Proposition \ref{prop:compact generation of Mod_X} that $f^* V$ is a compact object of $\Qcoh(X)$ for any finite dimensional $k$-representation $V$ of $G$.
+If $X$ is homologically regular, $\pi_0(f^*(V))$ is then also a compact object in $\Qcoh(X)$.
+The same holds for $M$, since it can be written as $\pi_0$ of the homotopy cofibre of a $G$-equivariant $R$-linear map $\varphi : V\otimes_k \pi_0(R) \to \pi_0(R)$ ($V$ is any finite-dimensional subrepresentation of $\pi_0(R)$ containing a finite set of generators of $I$).
 But then the $R$-module $\pi_0(R)/I$ is compact (= perfect), since the functor $p^*$ preserves compact objects, whence the desired contradiction. \end{proof}

+\begin{rem} \thmref{regularityQuotientStack} gives a lot of examples of homologically regular spectral stacks.
+In fact, its proof shows that a spectral quotient stack $X=[\Spec R/G]$, defined over any ring $k$, is homologically regular, provided $R$ is a regular $\Einfty$-ring and $G$ is a finite group whose order is invertible in $k$.

+Thus we see that $[\Spec(\on{ku}[1/2])/C_2]$ is a homologically regular spectral stack for the canonical action of $C_2$.
+Arguing as in \cite{BarwickLawson} one can show that there is a fiber sequence